harumuki/thorsten-hans.com/_posts/2018-02-21-cronjobs-in-managed-azure-container-services-aks-using-azure-files-and-net-core.md

 ## Azure prerequisites

 Obviously, you need an Azure subscription.
-Once you’ve access to an Azure subscription, an *Azure Storage Account* is the only additional requirement here.
-If you’re using AKS, ensure the *Storage Account* is created in the same *Resource Group*.
+Once you've access to an Azure subscription, an *Azure Storage Account* is the only additional requirement here.
+If you're using AKS, ensure the *Storage Account* is created in the same *Resource Group*.

 ```bash
 # Login to Azure